-Table 4-1Completed MPO Funded Transportation Planning Studies, FFY 2021-2022
+Table 4-1 Completed MPO Funded Transportation Planning Studies, FFY 2021-2022

-Project Name ID FFY 2022 Budgeted Total Funding Work Products (reports, technical memoranda, and other work FFY 2022 Studies Trip Generation Follow-Up 13310 \$20,000 A technical memo that includes a literature review on t parking policy and auto ownership and uses, detailing can be used to inform research on the impact of parkir region.
-Travel Demand Management Follow-Up 13311 \$10,000 A memorandum and presentation to the MPO on Trave and options for MPO involvement in the field.
-Addressing Equity and Access in the Blue Hills 13314 \$40,000 A StoryMap and presentation to the MPO on equity of and proposed possible solutions.
-Identifying Transportation Inequities in the Boston Region 13315 \$70,000 This study will result in a report, interactive application repository, and public engagement materials to report a baseline assessment of existing transportation inequi- justice populations.
-Staff Generated Research and Technical Assitance 20906 \$20,000 This research project will result in an interactive web a investigate durable transit ridership corridors since the and a technical memo documenting study methods and The Future of the Curb Phase 3 13313 \$70,000 An online guide presenting case study summaries and collection and analysis to measure curb management s FFY 2021 Studies Addressing Safety, Mobility, and Access on Subregional Priority Roadways FFY2021 13421 \$19,000 Completed final report, presented the study to MPO, a Website.
+Project Name ID FFY 2022 Budgeted Total Funding Work Products (reports, technical memoranda, and other work products or activities) FFY 2022 Studies Trip Generation Follow-Up 13310 \$20,000 A technical memo that includes a literature review on the relationship between parking policy and auto ownership and uses, detailing available datasets that can be used to inform research on the impact of parking policy in the Boston region.
+Travel Demand Management Follow-Up 13311 \$10,000 A memorandum and presentation to the MPO on Travel Demand Management and options for MPO involvement in the field.
+Addressing Equity and Access in the Blue Hills 13314 \$40,000 A StoryMap and presentation to the MPO on equity of access to the Blue Hills and proposed possible solutions.
+Identifying Transportation Inequities in the Boston Region 13315 \$70,000 This study will result in a report, interactive application, data analysis online repository, and public engagement materials to report on the development of a baseline assessment of existing transportation inequities for environmental justice populations.
+Staff Generated Research and Technical Assitance 20906 \$20,000 This research project will result in an interactive web app that allows users to investigate durable transit ridership corridors since the start of the pandemic and a technical memo documenting study methods and findings.
+The Future of the Curb Phase 3 13313 \$70,000 An online guide presenting case study summaries and guidelines for data collection and analysis to measure curb management strategy effectiveness.
+FFY 2021 Studies Addressing Safety, Mobility, and Access on Subregional Priority Roadways FFY2021 13421 \$19,000 Completed final report, presented the study to MPO, and published it on PMO Website.
 Addressing Priority Corridors from the Long-Range Transportation Plan Needs Assessment FFY 2021 13521 \$24,000 Final report and presentation to MPO.
-Low-Cost Improvements to Express- Highway Bottleneck Locations 13621 \$13,500 Completed final report, presented the study to MPO, a Website.
-Intersection Improvement Program 13305 \$17,000 Completed recommendations, finalized intersection me presentation to the MPO.
+Low-Cost Improvements to Express- Highway Bottleneck Locations 13621 \$13,500 Completed final report, presented the study to MPO, and published it on PMO Website.
+Intersection Improvement Program 13305 \$1 7 ,000 Completed recommendations, finalized intersection memos, and prepared for presentation to the MPO.